bug400/capasm/README.md

 Restrictions to the HP-83/85 Assembler ROM language:

-* The use of special characters in symbol names is restricted to "$+-.#/?(!&)=:<>\|@\*%^"
-* The GLO pseudo opcode is not supported, use the *-m* option instead (see below).
+* The LST, UNL and GLO pseudo opcodes are ignored.
+Use the *-g* option to provide a global symbol table.
-* The ABS 16 and ABS 32 pseudo ops of the HP-83/85 ROM Assemblerare not supported.
+* The ABS 16 and ABS 32 pseudo ops of the HP-83/85 ROM Assembler are not supported.
 Use *ABS nnnnn* to specify the address of an absoulte binary program.
-* ASC and ASP only support quoted strings as arguments.
-Use either " or ' to quote a string.
-* The pseudo opcodes LST and UNL are silently ignored.
+* The *capasm* software suite does not support the HP Series 80 character set.
+Therefore all characters must be in the character code range (0x20-0x7A, 0x7C).

 Extensions to the HP-83/85 Assembler ROM language:

 * The assembler provides built in symbol tables for the HP-85, HP-87 and HP-75.
-The *-m* option specifies which table to use.
+The *-g* option specifies which table to use.
 This makes an ORG pseudo op redundant.
-Default is to use the global symbol table for the HP-85.
+Default is to use no symbol table.
+Combined with the *capglo* tool you can use custom symbol tables as well.
 * If a program number is supplied in a NAM pseudo operation *capasm* generates a HP-87 program header.
 * A symbol cross reference listing which is activated with the *-r 2* option.
 * The maximum length of symbol names can be adjusted within the range from 6 to 12 characters.